 The Health Care Equality and Accountability Act is another broadly worded bill designed to reduce disparity for all people of color.
-Of particular note is a provision specifically addressing funding for Native American health care, in addition to many provisions paralleling those in the Closing the Health Care Gap Act.
+62 Of particular note is a provision specifically addressing funding for Native American health care, in addition to many provisions paralleling those in the Closing the Health Care Gap Act.

-Title I, subtitle D, of the Act addresses Indian health care funding and provides for an immediate and dramatic increase in funding.
-It also details the mechanism for calculating future increases in light of population growth and inflation.
-One very controversial aspect makes the funding an entitlement, by removing it from the appropriations process.
-Other provisions specifically targeting improved health care for Native Americans include:
+Title I, subtitle D, of the Act addresses Indian health care funding and provides for an immediate and dramatic increase in funding.63 It also details the mechanism for calculating future increases in light of population growth and inflation.
+One very controversial aspect makes the funding an entitlement, by removing it from the appropriations process.64 Other provisions specifically targeting improved health care for Native Americans include:

 - Provision of health promotion and disease prevention services. - Monitoring by the Federal government of environmental and nuclear health hazards and provision of appropriate medical care. - Implementation of a 10-year funding plan to provide a safe water supply, sanitary sewage, and solid waste disposal facilities. - Development of a comprehensive behavioral health prevention and treatment program.
+65

 In addition, the act would include requirements for enhanced racial, ethnic, and primary language data collection, analysis, and reporting from every health-related program receiving federal funds from the Department of Health and Human Services-to increase accountability and to strengthen the safety net of public insurance programs.
-In addition to a national data program, the legislation authorizes the establishment of more epidemiology centers, designated specifically to serve the Indian health programs.
+66 In addition to a national data program, the legislation authorizes the establishment of more epidemiology centers, designated specifically to serve the Indian health programs.
+67

 Passage of this legislation would accomplish many of the same objectives identified for IHCIA, and more.
-Namely, it would raise the funding levels to the point where adequate care could feasibly be provided; it would provide for the data collection necessary to truly understand the problems affecting Native Americans and develop appropriate programs in response; and
+Namely, it would raise the funding levels to the point where adequate care could feasibly be provided; it would provide for the data collection necessary to truly understand the problems affecting Native Americans and develop appropriate programs in response; and finally, it would bolster the two program types requiring additional attention in the evolving health care programs serving Native Americans-behavioral health and preventive services.

-&lt;sup>62 Health Care Equality and Accountability Act of 2003, S. 1833 and H.R.
+62 Health Care Equality and Accountability Act of 2003, S. 1833 and H.R.
 3459, 108th Cong.
 (2004).